manuel-morales-a/African_Strategy_INSPIREHEP_API/README.md

 ### Nigeria example (`nigeria_api.json`)

 The file `nigeria_api.json` contains the list of **Nigerian institutions** returned by the INSPIRE-HEP **institutions** endpoint.
 It was generated using a country query of the form:

 ```
 https://inspirehep.net/api/institutions?q=nigeria
 ```

 From this result, we select institutions with `number_of_papers > 0` and extract their `legacy_ICN` codes.
-These codes are then used to retrieve the associated publication records, which form the basis of the example analysis in the notebook.
+These codes are then used to retrieve the associated authors of Nigeria and their collaborators, which form the basis of the example analysis in the notebook `main.ipynb`, which you are welcome to run.

 The same procedure can be applied to **any other country of interest** by replacing `nigeria` in the query.